http://home.arcor.de/skanthak/will become unavailable on January 31, 2017!

 Software Restriction Policies

-If you want to restrict
+If you want or need to restrict administrators too, use the setup

 (for all editions of

-Windows Vista and later) and
+Windows Vista and newer versions of

 (for all editions of Windows XP and